HeleneRebelo/Unsupervised-ML---Clustering/README.md

 ## Analysis Summary

-The k-Means clustering algorithm demonstrated its effectiveness in segmenting our dataset into distinct, meaningful groups.
+- The k-Means clustering algorithm demonstrated its effectiveness in segmenting our dataset into distinct, meaningful groups.

-The optimal number of clusters for this particular dataset seems to be around 20, as it provides the highest silhouette score, indicating a better structure and separation between the clusters.
+- The optimal number of clusters for this particular dataset seems to be around 20, as it provides the highest silhouette score, indicating a better structure and separation between the clusters.

-Using a machine to create a playlist is time and cost-effective, even if the results are not as accurate as those from music experts.
+- Using a machine to create a playlist is time and cost-effective, even if the results are not as accurate as those from music experts.

+### This project was made possible by the collaborative efforts of our team:
+Me, [TsveteLina Yordanova](https://github.com/LinaYorda), and Gustavo Rodríguez